 A simple reminder in the words of that poster, ‘Keep Calm and Carry On’.

-The story behind ‘Keep Calm and Carry On’ – the wonderful 2nd hand bookshop in Alnwick, Northumberland tells how it all began in the short video:
+The story behind ‘Keep Calm and Carry On’ – the wonderful 2nd hand bookshop in Alnwick, Northumberland tells how it all began in this short video: Keep Calm and Carry On

 Yvette Jane – Mindfulness & Meditation Coach